RoQR/docs/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Security aware"
+title = "Dynamic QR codes"
-content = 'Get A+ scores on <a href="https://observatory.mozilla.org/analyze/adidoks.org">Mozilla Observatory</a> out of the box.
-Easily change the default Security Headers to suit your needs.'
+content = "QR codes that update on your schedule, allowing you to route users exactly as you see fit."

 [[extra.list]]
-title = "Fast by default ⚡️"
+title = "Scan log"
-content = 'Get 100 scores on <a href="https://googlechrome.github.io/lighthouse/viewer/?gist=7731347bb8ce999eff7428a8e763b637">Google Lighthouse</a> by default.
-Doks removes unused css, prefetches links, and lazy loads images.'
+content = "A complete log so you know who scanned your QR codes when."

 [[extra.list]]
-title = "SEO-ready"
+title = "API"
-content = "Use sensible defaults for structured data, open graph, and Twitter cards.
-Or easily change the SEO settings to your liking."
+content = "A modern API that lets you generate and manage links on the fly."

 [[extra.list]]
-title = "Full text search"
+title = "Data export"
-content = "Search your Doks site with FlexSearch.
-Easily customize index settings and search options to your liking."
+content = "Export your data for further analysis and insights."

 [[extra.list]]
-title = "Page layouts"
-content = "Build pages with a landing page, blog, or documentation layout.
-Add custom sections and components to suit your needs."
+title = "Password-protected links" content = "Protect your links with passwords to keep your data secure."

 [[extra.list]]
-title = "Dark mode"
-content = "Switch to a low-light UI with the click of a button.
-Change colors with variables to match your branding."
+title = "Styles and templates" content = "Make your QR codes your own through various styles, colors and saveable templates."
 +++